epam/deps-fe-labeling-tool/README.md

 3. Update `yourConfigHere` with your desired configurations.

 ## Demo
-There is a demo hosted on [Demo Link] which allows to check _labeling-tool_ package.
+There is a demo hosted on https://epam.github.io/deps-fe-labeling-tool which allows to check _labeling-tool_ package.

 ## License
 _labeling-tool_ is licensed under the MIT License.